G2 32 x 32 White Circle

 How to do product optimization

-Step 1 - Build the right tech stack
+Step 1 - Choose the right analytics tools

 Product optimization isn’t about hunches and guesswork—it’s about transforming data into targeted improvements.
 And to collect this data, you’ll need a great tech stack.